-For a comprehensive look at service providers under the CCPA, read our Complete Guide to CCPA Service Providers.
+For a comprehensive look at service providers under the CCPA (CPRA), read our Complete Guide to CCPA Service Providers.

 A service provider must operate under a contract with the business from which it receives personal information.

-The personal information received by the service provider from the business may not be retained, used, or disclosed except for the purposes of the contract or any other purposes permitted under the CCPA.
+The personal information received by the service provider from the business may not be retained, used, or disclosed except for the purposes of the contract or any other purposes permitted under the CCPA (CPRA).

 Operating under a service provider contract means that a service provider is strictly limited in its functions, and only exists to provide specified services, to specified businesses, with specified sets of personal information.

-In fact, some service providers have simply adapted their existing Data Processing Agreements to accommodate businesses covered by the CCPA.
+In fact, some service providers have simply adapted their existing Data Processing Agreements to accommodate businesses covered by the CCPA (CPRA).

 Here's an example from Mailchimp's Data Processing Agreement: